Martin C. Schmalz: Podcast and media appearances

+Schmalz's research has also been the subject of podcast episodes on which he did not appear.
+In January 2018, the University of Chicago podcast Capitalisn't, hosted by Luigi Zingales and Kate Waldock, devoted an episode to the airline-pricing study by Schmalz and José Azar.

 Other activities

-In addition to his academic career, Martin Schmalz is also a licensed commercial pilot certified by the U.S. Department of Transportation Federal Aviation Administration (FAA).
+In addition to his academic career, Schmalz is also a licensed commercial pilot certified by the U.S. Department of Transportation Federal Aviation Administration (FAA).
 He holds a license to fly commercial planes and private helicopters, demonstrating proficiency in aviation operations and safety regulations.